DenisKusakin/sling-react/README.md

 AEM developers should get the following features:
 * No need to think about HTML/CSS/JS at all.
 * Another notion of component comparing to AEM components, this approach should help to build reusable components.
-* More convenient approach for building configurable components comparing to AEM.

 ## Development